devlocalhost/sysmon/README.md

                 cached
      - loadavg: load times, uptime, and threads running
-     -     net: network stats, including up/down speed
-     -  stavfs: mountpoint usage, like used, total and free To change which mountpoint to show, use "point MOUNTPOINT" for example: sysmon point /mnt/usb/
+     -     net: network stats, including up/down speed To change which mountpoint to show, use "point MOUNTPOINT" for example: sysmon point /mnt/usb/
      -      bl: blacklist a plugin